-The demand for public relations and communications officers has not really been in the trend, or mainstream per say until such time certain multinational companies have publicized their efforts of bringing their human resources team to the forefront of the company.
-Public relations research is not only a fundamental part of identifying and resolving important issues in the organization in a strategic manner, but also significant to enhance the worker productivity level.
-It provides a multidimensional platform for the organization to scan the environment to identify key issues early, and resolve them via strategic planning and strenuous teamwork.
+The demand for public relations and communications officers has not really been in the trend, or mainstream per se until such time certain multinational companies have publicized their efforts of bringing their human resources team to the forefront of the company.
+Public relations research is not only a fundamental part of identifying and resolving important issues in the organization in a strategic manner but also significant to enhance the worker productivity level.
+It provides a multi-dimensional platform for the organization to scan the environment to identify key issues early and resolve them via strategic planning and strenuous teamwork.
 Research uncovers potential areas of concern so that the organization can build relationships, develop programs and take corrective action to prevent small problems from becoming major issues both internally and externally.
-One area where public relations can play an important role in organizational communication is by recognizing areas of not only actual agreement and disagreement, but also of perceived agreement and disagreement.
+One area where public relations can play an important role in organizational communication is by recognizing areas of not only actual agreement and disagreement but also perceived agreement and disagreement.

 Google’s theory that the most productive workers are happy workers has reached the corporate houses in Bangladesh today.
-Top authorities of every organization are now ensuring that employees are kept happy in an effort to increase the level of productivity; furthermore, the concept of organizational hierarchy has more or less gone into extinction and team work became the new fad of running corporate houses.
-When a company is lean and ensures a good relationship between their management staff and their non-management staff, the achievements such as increased worker productivity and satisfaction, smooth structural changes are highlighted with little or no emphasis on the negative impacts.
+Top authorities of every organization are now ensuring that employees are kept happy in an effort to increase the level of productivity; furthermore, the concept of organizational hierarchy has more or less gone into extinction and teamwork became the new fad of running corporate houses.
+When a company is lean and ensures a good relationship between its management staff and its non-management staff, the achievements such as increased worker productivity and satisfaction, and smooth structural changes are highlighted with little or no emphasis on the negative impacts.

-Training and worker development is one of the most important pillars of organizational communication that is used to facilitate change and development.
+Training and worker development are one of the most important pillars of organizational communication that are used to facilitate change and development.
 It comes in many forms including unstructured, small-group sessions where participants share their experiences and learn from their interactions.
-It focuses the attention on the dynamics of group or team interaction, provides a basis for team building, through individual attention, and in turn inspires workers.
-As a result, they are more positive about adapting to the idea of a different work setting, a diversified corporate culture, and even reporting to a different set of top level management.
+It focuses the attention on the dynamics of a group or team interaction, provides a basis for team building, through individual attention, and in turn inspires workers.
+As a result, they are more positive about adapting to the idea of a different work setting, a diversified corporate culture, and even reporting to a different set of top-level management.